Founder of MC5 and Volunteers Rally Strength Behind Bars

 By DONNA BALANCIA

-Whether they are musically inclined or not, the inmates spent an afternoon appreciating music and laying down some licks.
+Whether they are musically inclined or not, the inmates spent an afternoon appreciating music and laying down some tunes.
 Donovan’s Echo Yard is the home to several programs that encourage creative arts including the music program.
 There are aspiring musicians ranging from blues players to rappers.

 Kramer said time moves slowly behind bars and the prisoners are not only able to learn a trade during their sentence, but they are able to learn ways to deal with their emotional challenges.
 And music can play a critical role.